Arthur Borem

 Analyzed 22 online ad transparency platforms (e.g., Google’s My Ad Center) and built a taxonomy listing every feature and affordance and which platforms implemented them.
 Then ran a user study where we asked around 200 participants to try to find specific settings and asked them about the process.
 Many of them were dissatisfied and found the existing systems overly complex, but also lacking key details.
 Read the full paper!

-Fixing websites broken by ad-blockers and tracking protection browser extensions and tools
+Websites broken by ad-blockers and tracking protection browser extensions and tools

 Built taxonomy for ways privacy extensions break websites by analyzing thousands of browser extension marketplace reviews for a dozen privacy extensions.
 After running a user study, identified the top ways users react when this happened to them.
 Based on this info, we are working on a solution that detects breakage by analyzing downstream effects of fetching and blocking specific resources.
 Read the paper on the taxonomy for more details!